maralorn/nix-output-monitor/README.md

 * Every entry in the nom tree stands for one derivation.
 * Children of a node are direct dependencies.
 * nom will try to show you the most relevant part of the dependency tree, roughly aiming to fill a third of your terminal
-* No build will be printed twice in the tree, it will only be shown for the lower most dependency.
+* No build will be printed twice in the tree, it will only be shown for the lowermost dependency.
 * nom will do it’s best to print all running or failed builds, downloads and uploads, but it does not print every direct child of a node.
 * Use the colors from above to read the summary